atk4/dsql/docs/queries.rst

     $q->where('id', [1,2]);  // renders as id in (1,2)

 You may call where() multiple times, and conditions are always additive (uses AND).
-The easiest way to supply OR condition is if you specify multiple condition through array::
+The easiest way to supply OR condition is to specify multiple conditions through array::

     $q->where([['name', 'like', '%john%'], ['surname', 'like', '%john%']);